tushar-sharma/tushar-sharma.github.io/_posts/2023-12-29-introduction-apache-kafka.md.md

 tags: kafka
 ---

 In the realm of distributed data processing, Apache Kafka shines as a powerful and versatile tool, serving as the backbone of many real-time data pipelines and event-driven architectures.
-At its core, Kafka is a distributed commit log - a concept that underpins its efficiency and reliability.
-In this comprehensive article, we delve deeper into the intricacies of Kafka, exploring its key components, functionalities, and the technical mechanisms that make it a preferred choice for handling high-throughput, fault-tolerant data streams.<!-- truncate_here -->
+At its core, Kafka is a distributed commit log - a concept that underpins its efficiency and reliability. <!-- truncate_here -->

 In the realm of distributed data processing, Apache Kafka shines as a powerful and versatile tool, serving as the backbone of many real-time data pipelines and event-driven architectures.
 At its core, Kafka is a distributed commit log - a concept that underpins its efficiency and reliability.
-In this comprehensive article, we delve deeper into the intricacies of Kafka, exploring its key components, functionalities, and the technical mechanisms that make it a preferred choice for handling high-throughput, fault-tolerant data streams.

 A commit log, in the context of Kafka, represents the fundamental building block of the system.
 Also known as a write-ahead log, commit log, or transaction log, it is a simple yet powerful data structure.
 The commit log is an ordered sequence that only supports appending new data.
 Crucially, once data is written to the log, it becomes immutable; it cannot be modified or deleted in place.
 This immutability ensures data integrity and enables Kafka's robust durability guarantees.

 ### Consumer